yuexiao-wang/docs.getcloudify.org/content/cli/blueprints.md

 *  `--validate` -           Validate the blueprint before uploading it to the manager

+#### Example

+{{< gsHighlight  bash  >}}
+$ cfy blueprints upload -p simple-python-webserver-blueprint/blueprint.yaml -b simple ...

+Uploading blueprint simple-python-webserver-blueprint/blueprint.yaml...
+Blueprint uploaded.
+The blueprint's id is simple

+...

+$ cfy blueprints upload --validate -p simple-python-webserver-blueprint/blueprint.yaml -b simple ...
+Validating blueprint: simple-python-webserver-blueprint/blueprint.yaml
+Blueprint validated successfully
+Uploading blueprint simple-python-webserver-blueprint/blueprint.yaml...
+Blueprint uploaded.
+The blueprint's id is simple

+...
+{{< /gsHighlight >}}

 ### publish-archive

 Usage: `cfy blueprints publish-archive [options] -b BLUEPRINT_ID`

-Upload a blueprint achive to a manager.
+Upload a blueprint archive to a manager.
 The difference between this and `upload` is that `upload` is done directly from a directory containing a blueprint, not a blueprint archive (e.g. `zip`, `tar.gz`).

 #### Required flags